 2. Low Self Noise

-The Rode NT1A delivers ultra-low self-noise at 5dBA, which means that even the sound of a faint whisper may be picked up by the microphone.
+The Rode NT1A delivers ultra-low self-noise at 5dBA, meaning that the microphone may pick up the sound of a faint whisper.

 A recording made with this mic will sound both CLEAN and CLEAR.

 There is no need to worry about your new microphone collecting unnecessary dust, as the package comes with a dust cover.

 Although it’s not padded, it still safely covers and protects the mic from unwanted elements.

 It also includes an XLR cable for your microphone to connect to a power source (as phantom power of 48 volts is required).